panzi/localchannels/README.md

 ##### Event::type

 Event type.
-See below for possible values.
+See the subsections of the event interfaces for possible values.

 ##### Event::source